Print

 8. Form palm-sized patties from fish mixture, then coat with breadcrumb mixture.

-1. Heat a cooking pan at medium heat.
-Add butter, garlic, and flour, stirring together until the butter melts.
+10. For the Pontchartrain sauce, heat a cooking pan at medium heat.
+Add butter, garlic, and flour, stirring until the butter melts.
 Add onion and celery.
 Cook for 2 to 3 minutes, then slightly lower heat.
 Add kosher seafood stock and stir until it begins to bind.

 • Prep Time: 40